Cord Cutting Guides, News, and Reviews

 Here are a few of our favorite ways to stream HGTV:

 It wasn't so long ago that cable and satellite companies had a monopoly on live network television.
 Thankfully, that's not the case anymore.
-These days, we have skinny bundles: streaming services that offer slimmed-down versions of those big familiar cable bundles.
+These days, we have skinny bundles.
 Because they deliver content over the internet (and therefore don't need their own cable infrastructure), these services compete without regional monopolies.
-That, along with the smaller size of the bundles, makes for lower prices.
-On top of that, these services can be streaming on all different devices: your computer, your smartphone, your tablet, and your streaming device (more on those later), to name a few.
+On top of that, these services can stream on all different devices: your computer, smartphone, tablet, and your streaming device (more on those later), to name a few.
 In other words, skinny bundles replace cable with a cheaper and more versatile path to live TV.
 Not a bad deal, right?

 Stream HGTV for free with Philo

 Philo's claim to fame is its low price tag.
 It's significantly lower than the average price of its competitors, and Philo didn't have to ditch too many great channels to pull it off.
-For example, you'll still find HGTV in that super-affordable bundle — but you probably guessed that, seeing as we're talking about Philo in an article called “How to Watch HGTV Without Cable!”
+For example, you'll still find HGTV in that super-affordable bundle — but you probably guessed that, seeing as we're talking about Philo in an article called “How to Watch HGTV Without Cable”!
 You can try out Philo for yourself by taking advantage of the service's free trial offer.
-Just click the link above to get your hands on that.
-You can also take a look at the Philo review here.
+If you want our opinion, take a look at our Philo review here.

 Stream HGTV for free with Hulu